SQUIZXZ/Url-Response-Compiler/README.md

 Conform to PEP8

-Add type hints to function params
+Add type hints to function params for maintainability

 Implemnent the solution using classes to make it more organised and easier to test even though it was a smaller project